cdanielmachado/framed/README.md

 ### Credits and License

-Development initially performed at the Novo Nordisk Fundation Center for Biosustainability (Technical University of Denmark) and currently the Centre of Biological Engineering (University of Minho).
+Initial development at the Novo Nordisk Fundation Center for Biosustainability (Technical University of Denmark) and currently at the Centre of Biological Engineering (University of Minho).
 Released under an Apache License.